boostgpt/boostgpt-telegram/README.md

 # BoostGPT Telegram

 BoostGPT Telegram is a streamlined and user-friendly startup script that enables you to set up your own custom Telegram bot in a flash.
 With its cutting-edge artificial intelligence and powerful functionality, BoostGPT Telegram can help you automate tasks, improve workflow, and add an extra layer of fun and interactivity to your Telegram server.

-BBBBB    OOOOO   OOOOO   SSSSS  TTTTTTTT  GGGGG   PPPPPP  TTTTTTTT BB   B  OO   OO OO   OO SS         TT    GG   GG  PP   PP    TT
-BBBBB   OO   OO OO   OO  SSSSS     TT    GG       PPPPPP     TT
-BB   B  OO   OO OO   OO      SS    TT    GG   GGG PP         TT
-BBBBB    OOOO0   OOOO0   SSSSS     TT     GGGGGG  PP         TT

 <a href="https://discord.gg/FPTmDNjA"><img src="https://img.shields.io/discord/1100801013121822770?color=%bbccff&label=Discord" alt="Discord"></a>